CATEM1NAL/APyday-2/FAQ.md

 ## The world doesn't generate/I can't find the client.
 Make sure you have the [0.6.7 launcher](https://github.com/ArchipelagoMW/Archipelago/releases/latest)!

+## How do I install this/the mod isn't working?
+Make sure you have [SuperBLT](https://superblt.znix.xyz/) installed, and then extract `BLT-Criminal_Dawn.zip` into `PAYDAY 2/mods`.
+There are a few dependencies which BLT will prompt you to install after launching the game with Criminal Dawn.
+Download them, restart the game, and you should be good to go.
+You'll know if the mod is working because you will have a fresh save file and the game will have an orange/pink colour palette (instead of blue).

 ## What mods is this compatible with?
 As long as it isn't a total overhaul or a mod that adds new content (new weapons, new heists, etc) it should work fine!
 Custom weapons will probably be available from the start, and custom heists just